abharadva/abharadva.github.io/supabase.md

 The admin panel does not have a public sign-up page.
 You must create your first user manually.

 1. Go to **Authentication** > **Users** in your Supabase dashboard.
-2. Click **Add user** and create your admin account using an email and a secure password.
+2. Click **Add user** and create your admin account via email.
-3. Check your inbox for a confirmation email from Supabase and click the link to verify your account.
+3. You will receive a confirmation email from Supabase.
+Click the link to verify your account.
-4. You can now proceed to your local application at `http://localhost:3000/admin/login` to log in for the first time and set up MFA.
+4. You can now proceed to `http://localhost:3000/admin/login` to log in for the first time and set up MFA.